Fireplace Retrofit

 In order to install the rear sheet metal, the jack post had to be temporarily removed and the support transferred onto

-wall of the core.
+the rear wall of the core.

 When loosening and tightening the jack post, there was no hint whatsoever of any give in the masonry.